AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 * **[!UICONTROL Defaults for Catalog Fields]**- These settings pertain to the resolution and default thumbnail type of images.
 * **[!UICONTROL Color Management Attributes]** - These settings determine which ICC color profiles are used.
 * **[!UICONTROL Compatibility Attributes]** - This setting enables leading and trailing paragraphs in text layers to be treated as they were in version 3.6 for backwards compatibility.
 * **[!UICONTROL Localization Support]** - These settings let you manage multiple locale attributes.
 It also lets you specify a locale map string so you can define which languages you want to support for the various tooltips in Viewers.
-For more information about setting up **[Localization Support]**, see [Considerations when setting up localization of assets](https://help.adobe.com/en_US/scene7/using/WS997f1dc4cb0179f034e07dc31412799d19a-8000.html).
+For more information about setting up **[Localization Support]**, see [Considerations when setting up localization of assets](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/setup/publish-setup.html?lang=en#considerations-when-setting-up-localization-of-assets).

 #### Configuring application general settings {#configuring-application-general-settings}

-To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, tap **[!UICONTROL Setup > Application Setup > General Settings]**.
+To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, tap **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]**.

 **[!UICONTROL Servers]** - On account provisioning, Dynamic Media automatically provides the assigned servers for your company.
 These servers are used to construct URL strings for your web site and applications.
 These URL calls are specific to your account.
 Do not change any of the server names unless explicitly instructed to do so by Adobe Customer Care.